Sustainable Aluminium Ceilings

 Aligning with Green Building Standards and Certifications

-Eco-conscious building owners and designers are increasingly focusing on green certifications such as LEED.
-As such, using sustainable acoustic panels can contribute to achieving these certifications, offering high-performance acoustics while adhering to environmental guidelines.
+Eco-conscious building owners are increasingly focusing on green certifications such as LEED.
+As such, using sustainable acoustic panels with these certifications can offer high-performance acoustics while adhering to environmental guidelines.

 At Alüm™, our aluminium architectural systems are designed to elevate acoustics and reduce echoes in diverse spaces.
 Focusing on design and sustainability, these eco-friendly ceiling systems are produced from low VOC products.
 They feature perforations and open structures that diffuse and trap sound.
 The sound passing through these perforations is absorbed by underlying acoustic materials like fiberglass or mineral wool, effectively minimizing reverberation and optimizing sound quality.